 FieldTypeDefaultRequiredDescription

 role_idstringOne of role_id or admin_tokenAppRole role identifier.
-The secret_id is delivered via the BLOCKYARD_OPENBAO_SECRET_ID env var at bootstrap.
+The secret_id is delivered via BLOCKYARD_VAULT_SECRET_ID or (opt-in) secret_id_file.

 admin_tokenstringOne of role_id or admin_tokenDeprecated.
 Static admin token.
 Supports vault references.
 Use role_id with AppRole auth instead.

-skip_policy_scope_checkbooleanfalseNoSkip the policy scope check during OpenBao bootstrap.
-Useful when the OpenBao policy format differs from what Blockyard expects.
+skip_policy_scope_checkbooleanfalseNoSkip the policy scope check during vault bootstrap.
+Useful when the vault policy format differs from what Blockyard expects.

 admin_token and role_id are mutually exclusive — setting both is a configuration error.

-Define third-party services whose API keys users can enroll via OpenBao.
+Define third-party services whose API keys users can enroll via the vault.
 Each entry must have id and label.
 Service IDs must be unique.

 Credentials are stored at secret/data/users/{sub}/apikeys/{id}.